cbodden/rfc-reader/README.md

 rfc-reader
 ====

-This script is used to read RFC's, and search for RFC's by syntax.
+This script is used to read RFC's, and search for RFC's by syntax.<br>
+It has support for BCP, FYI, IEN, STD, & RFC.

 Usage